At first glance, transcranial magnetic stimulation and neurofeedback may appear very similar. However, that couldn’t be further from the truth.

 TMS also presents an issue regarding age restrictions.
 If you seek treatment for your child, then neurofeedback can offer that – however, transcranial magnetic stimulation can not be performed on people under the age of 18.

-Given the nature of the treatment, neurofeedback also has a wider range of health issues that it can treat.
+Given its nature, neurofeedback also has a wider range of health issues that it can impact.
 It can even venture into the realm of physical ailments when they prove to be somatizations of maladaptive cognitions.
 Furthermore, neurofeedback training can also be done at home, if the person has the right equipment and minimal training beforehand.

 If neurofeedback training is the option for you, then we’re ready to make your therapy sessions as effective as possible.